learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 How can we tell our Ruby program to deal with these dogs?
 Well, we can write a `Dog` class that produces individual dog objects, each of which contains all the information and behaviors of an individual dog.

-Think of a class like a factory that produces products on an assembly line.
-The factory produces a fleet of similar products, all based off of the same blueprint.
-A Ruby class is both the factory and the blueprint - it contains the instructions for creating new objects and it has the ability to create those objects.
+Think of a class like the blueprint that defines how to build an object.
+The `Dog` class is different from an individual dog just as the blueprints that show how to build a house are not the actual house.
+A Ruby class both contains the instrucions for creating new objects and has the ability to create those objects.
+It acts like an assembly line which produces a series of individual dog objects all based off the same template.

 Here's what our `Dog` class would look like: